Karishma96a/dynamodb/README.md

 Use NoSQL Workbench to view the tables created

-Postman to make the GET, POST, PUT requests
+Postman to make the GET, POST, PUT requests - api_requests.json can be used for this purpose